A PHP Developer in The JavaScript World

 });

-, the development version in port 3001 and the testing version in port 3002 (or whatever you wrote in the config file).
-In real world we wouldn't use weird ports but had domains like http://dev.youdomain.com
+The production version is running in http://domain.com:3000, the development version in port 3001 and the testing version in port 3002 (or whatever you wrote in the config file).
+In the real world we wouldn't use weird ports but had domains like http://dev.youdomain.com and http://domain.com but this is out of the scope of this article because that would need a web server, such as nginx.

 Grunt

-In the Introduction section I also mentioned that the workflow of developing and building different versions of the application must be easy job to do.
-For this we have Grunt (reference).
+A workflow of developing and building different versions of the application, must be an easy task to do.
+For this we have grunt (reference).
 Gulp is an alternative (reference).

 $ npm install -g grunt-cli --save-dev